spiral/docs/docs/en/filters/filter.md

 ### Route Parameters

-Every route writes matched parameters into ServerRequestInterface attribute `matches`, is it possible to access route values inside your filter.
+Every route writes the matching parameters into the ServerRequestInterface attribute `matches`, is it possible to access route values inside your filter.

 ```php